-I am an entrepreneur, avid learner, and a writer.
+I am a Certified Canfield Success Principles Trainer, speaker, and freelance writer.
 I've been blogging since 2010.
 In college I majored in English with a minor in Spanish and Secondary Education.
 I love working on my computer and putting that together with writing creates the perfect combination for me.
 I learn quickly and am able to research well and put facts together in a cohesive manner.
 I have excellent grammar and writing skills, and proofread my work carefully.
 I am a stay at home mom and can work projects into my schedule effectively.
 I love learning new things about emotional, physical, mental, and spiritual health, as well as DIY projects, nutrition, exercise, blogging, parenting, and most anything.
 I look forward to working with you!

 |CERTIFICATIONS: None provided||CURRICULUM VITAE: None provided|

 (Note: This is part of a series that included an introductory page previous to this.)